zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

   …
 };
 ```
-The advantages of delete
+The advantages of `= delete`
-* delete will result in better error messages: always at compile time (as opposed to friends / members seeing undefined symbols)
+* `= delete` will result in better error messages: always at compile time (as opposed to friends / members seeing undefined symbols)
 * any functions can be deleted, while only member functions can be made private.
 You can use this to get rid of unwanted implicit conversions, or unwanted template instantiation.
 E.g.
 ```cpp
 bool isLucky(int number);